Project

 Please consider adding this feature back in, even if it's just a disabled-by-default plugin so it doesn't "taint" your main code.

-RE: Scaling of old Winamp skins - Added by John Lindgren over 12 years ago
+RE: Scaling of old Winamp skins - Added by John Lindgren almost 13 years ago

 I think you misunderstand the issue.
 Whether the feature is implemented has nothing to do with how popular it is; it depends on whether someone cares about it enough to implement it.
 (I don't.)

-RE: Scaling of old Winamp skins - Added by Evan Daniel almost 12 years ago
+RE: Scaling of old Winamp skins - Added by Evan Daniel over 12 years ago

 Seriously?
 That sucks.
 I used audacious because I liked the interface.
 It's the only distinguishing feature it has, and it's a really good one.
 Except now the text is so small I can't read anything, and the visualizer is so small it's not interesting.
 The double size option always struck me as a crude hack, and I wouldn't mind seeing it replaced with something better / more flexible / whatever.
 But, as things stand now, I can't read the panel, and that's not acceptable.
 Time to downgrade, I suppose.

-RE: Scaling of old Winamp skins - Added by Michael Schwendt almost 12 years ago
+RE: Scaling of old Winamp skins - Added by Michael Schwendt over 12 years ago

 It is my continuing impression that more and more Audacious users abandon the old Winamp skinned UI in favour of the GTK UI (not only because if its features like dockable plugin windows) plus a matching desktop theme.

-RE: Scaling of old Winamp skins - Added by Axel Lira over 11 years ago
+RE: Scaling of old Winamp skins - Added by Axel Lira about 12 years ago

 The Winamp skin and the double size option are the very reasons me and many friends of mine use audacious.
 I could care less about the GTK UI, and I'm still using version 2.5.4.